Jeya-rosini/whatsapp-ui-tailwindcss/README.md

-Step 1: Using the live link, you can have a Lets' Chat UI Step 2: In the UI, you can have a GitHub source code Step 3: You can have a pull request, through that you can install the code in your desktop coding software Step 4: Through that you can do changes in that code by adding or deleting any features into it
+Step 1: Using the live link, you can have a Lets' Chat UI Step 2: In the UI, you can have a GitHub source code Step 3: You can have a pull request in the source code, through that you can install the code in your desktop coding software by choosing different branches
+Step 4: Through that you can do changes in that code by adding or deleting any features into it

+## Usage

+This project can be used as example of chat UI representation.

+## Contribution

+Contribution can be done using: https://github.com/Jeya-rosini/whatsapp-ui-tailwindcss/

+Any upgrading or editing can be done using the link through the pull rewquest it can be edited

+## License

+The project is distributed using MIT License